hktari/activitywatch-mcp-server/README.md

 - **Get application usage summary**: "Can you show me which applications I've used the most today?"
 - **View browsing history**: "What websites have I spent the most time on today?"
 - **Check productivity**: "How much time have I spent in productivity apps today?"
+- **View settings**: "What are my ActivityWatch settings?" or "Can you check a specific setting in ActivityWatch?"

 ## Available Tools